As the Old Sing, So Pipe the Young (Jan Steen): Description

 As a genre scene painting, the painting contains many iconographic elements that are open to the viewer's interpretation and ideas that relate to Dutch popular culture of the time.
 The painting consists of a gathering of family members (parents, children, grandparents) around a table that is draped with a carpet typical of Dutch scenes.
 Though the subject has been painted by Steen an estimated thirteen times, each one was depicted in a household setting as the theme for child rearing and parental interaction.
 Like most of Steen's paintings As the Old Sing... is of the merry company genre and depicts family life as a part of popular culture during the 17th century.
-Paintings of this particular period are commonly festive scenes in Dutch domestic settings.
+Typically, paintings of this period are festive scenes in Dutch domestic settings.
 The large canvas displays Steen's mastery of painting light on surfaces, as can be seen in the treatment of light from the window reflected onto the surfaces of the models' clothing and furniture accents.
 The facial features of the subjects are painted in a realistic style with attention to light and shadow.
 The overall scene of the merry atmosphere is thought to be open and inviting with the figures situated in an open arrangement, with warm colors of orange, pink, purple, and brown; while casually enjoying themselves.
 The old lady in the foreground, thought to be Steen's mother, is holding a sheet of music that is open and can be easily read by the viewer.
 Steen is distinguished as a skilled comic painter and for depicting himself in his paintings, as well as members of his own family.
 Here he has depicted himself as the father seen in the right side of the canvas who is teaching his younger son to smoke a pipe.
 Such a painting was thought by the artist to have universal appeal and understanding, but of course, it would have had more resonance with a well-read person familiar with the proverbs, symbolism, and culture of the seventeenth century.
 Ironically, Steen's knowledge of such readings and traditions is considered to be rather sophisticated.